belongtothenight/video_processing/src/video/README.md

     3. Download Python.
     4. Type "pip install send2trash" to install required library.
     5. Create a list of video files in txt format like the example below.
-    6. Use the above mentioned "execute command" to start executing.
+    6. Use the above mentioned "execute command" in cmd to start executing.
 2. linux
     1. Use terminal to install ffmpeg
     2. Use terminal to install python
     3. Use terminal to install python library "send2trash"
     4. Create a list of video files in txt format like the example below.
-    5. Use the above mentioned "execute command" to start executing.
+    5. Use the above mentioned "execute command" in terminal to start executing.

-list of video files example (txt):
+list of video files example (test.txt):

 ```
 D:/1.mp4